P-p-H-d/mlib/README.md

 If the given capacity is below the current size of the container, the capacity is set to a rounded value based on the size of the container.
-Therefore a capacity of 0 can be used to perform a shrink-to-fit operation on the container, i.e. reducing the container allocation to the maximum.
+Therefore a capacity of 0 can be used to perform a shrink-to-fit operation on the container, i.e. reducing the container usage to the minimum possible allocation.

 ##### void name\_it(name\_it\_t it, const name\_t container)